Skip to main content

 โš™ Set Your Environmentโ€‹

-In order to create a TypeScript project its necessary to conduct the following steps in order:
+In order to create a TypeScript project it's necessary to conduct the following steps in order:

 1. Create an empty folder (which weโ€™ll name WalletsTutorial).